 We also recommend cleaning reclamation buckets with bleach-water once all the clay has been removed from them.
 This cuts way down on mold growth in recycled clay scraps.

 If you are mixing your own clay, you can use bleach-water to clean the interior of the mixer.
 You can also cut down on the mold by adding a small amount of bleach to the water used to wet the dry clay.
-(The chlorine volatilizes out and will not effect forming or firing results.)
+(The chlorine volatilizes out and will not affect forming or firing results.)
 The same goes for reclaiming dried clay scraps.